 There are various 3D model formats which we’ve highlighted in the above image to help you see the vital detail.

-gltf is the native format supported in Microsoft 365 apps for Windows and Mac.
+glb is the native format supported in Microsoft 365 apps for Windows and Mac.

-gltf might not be available in full resolution so choose either glb or obj formats which Office can also accept. glb is preferable because Office is more compatible with its features than obj format.
+glb is preferable because Office is more compatible with its features than obj format.
 See Microsoft’s 3D content guidelines for more details.